-How to Find Internships and Jobs Online During Quarantine
+How to Find Internships and Jobs Online During the Pandemic

-With businesses trying to survive the economic downturn caused by COVID-19, many have taken measures to keep their companies afloat.
+While we are beyond the days of quarantine and lockdown, businesses are still trying to survive the economic downturn caused by COVID-19.
+Many of the safety measures taken to keep their companies afloat are still in place.
 For students, this means thousands of post-grad jobs and internships have been canceled, postponed, or switched to virtual settings.
 For those of you who have lost your job or internship, don’t lose hope!
 There are still employment opportunities out there, even during these troubling times.
 Take advantage of any strategy that can help you boost your chances of success.
 For starters, here are a few quick tips!

 Make Yourself Marketable

 Research the career fields that you’re interested in pursuing and find out what they look for in an applicant.
 Find internship or entry-level positions and read through their descriptions to find what skills and experiences are required.
 Get a clear picture of the skills that you already possess and which ones you may want to strengthen.
 There are countless ways to improve your qualifications, from taking online courses to learning certain software.
 Taking the time to enhance your expertise can greatly impress recruiters and make yourself stand out.